Are wine clubs or subscriptions worth it?

-They take the hassle out of choosing wine, but are wine clubs value for money?
+They may take the hassle out of choosing wine, but do wine clubs offer value for money?
+We pore over the pros and cons.

 Supermarkets are steadily buying up wine retailers, wine producers and vineyards, and using private labels to squeeze out smaller producers.